 Posted on November 1, 2018

-LAWRENCE --- Six days after Donald Trump was sworn in as President, Armand Hyatt and Jess Andors used the grand opening of Duck Mill at Union Crossing to defend their city.
+LAWRENCE --- On a cold day in late January of 2017, Armand Hyatt and Jess Andors used the grand opening of Duck Mill at Union Crossing to warm up the crowd by defending their city.

 Hyatt ripped a magazine article that called Lawrence “city of the damned” and suggested what the reporter could do with it.
 The crowd in community room roared.
-Then, Andors implored the audience to ignore the political narrative of the day.
+Then, Andors implored the audience to stay focused on hope and to ignore public discourse fueled by stereotypes and negativity.
 “If we let fear and loss completely stain our perspective, we will destroy our possibilities,” she said.
 “We will blind ourselves to the gifts in front of us.”

 It was a typical Lawrence CommunityWorks (LCW) event.
 Bring out the community.
 Serve food.
 Throw a party.
 Make it inspirational, aspirational and fun.
 LCW has been building its coalition this way since the 1990s with an enduring philosophy and a nucleus that is proud to call Lawrence home.